A brief history and overview of the University's governance arrangements

 6.6.
 The Conference of Colleges has a Steering Committee consisting of a chairman and 10 members and a number of sub-committees dealing with academic and financial matters.

 6.7.
 The Chair of the Conference of Colleges is a member of Council ex officio, together with a member of Congregation elected by the Conference of Colleges (normally the Vice-Chairman of the Conference of Colleges).
-The Chair of the Conference of Colleges is a member of the Planning and Resource Allocation Committee, the General Purposes Committee and the Audit and Scrutiny Committee; the Chair or Vice-Chair of Conference serves on the Education Committee and the Chair of Conference's Senior Tutors' Committee serves on the Personnel Committee.
+The Chair of the Conference of Colleges is a member of the Planning and Resource Allocation Committee, the General Purposes Committee and the Audit and Scrutiny Committee; the Chair or Vice-Chair of Conference serves on the Education Committee and the Chair of Conference's Senior Tutors' Committee serves on the People Committee.

 7.1.
 Oxford's principal academic and administrative officer is the Vice-Chancellor.
 The role of the Vice-Chancellor is to provide strategic direction and leadership to the collegiate University, and to position and represent the University internationally, nationally and regionally.
 He or she is also the designated accounting officer to HEFCE.